The Constitution of Grace Fellowship Evangelical Free Church

 ARTICLE V – MEMBERSHIP

 Membership of this Church shall be composed of those individuals who, through saving faith in the Lord Jesus Christ, have been born again.
 They should manifest the fruit of a true Christian in lifestyle.
-They will subscribe to the aforementioned Doctrinal Statement of Faith and the Church Constitution with an allowable exception pertaining to the timing of the personal, bodily return of Christ.
-Members will support the Church by prayers, serving, contributions, and attendance.
+They will subscribe to the aforementioned Statement of Faith, the Church Constitution and Bylaws and understand the Doctrinal Positions of the Church.
+Members will support the Church by prayers, serving, financial contributions, and attendance.

 ARTICLE VI – PROPERTY